ANXIETY THERAPIST HOUSTON, TX

 Before private practice, I spent a decade in the humanitarian field — in refugee camps, global institutions, and everything in between.
 It taught me how to sit with grief, contradiction, and complexity without needing to rush past it.

-Outside of sessions, I write about hard things and draw silly things.
-I’ve also done improv, which probably tells you most of what you need to know: I take this work seriously.
+Outside of sessions, I write about hard things and doodle silly things.
+I also dabble in improv, which probably tells you most of what you need to know: I take this work seriously.
 I don’t take myself too seriously.

 Ready to go deeper?